unioncollege-webtech/introduction/README.md

-"Introduction" Exercise
+*Introduction* Exercise
 =======================

 In this exercise, we will use variables, strings, arrays, and console.log to log an introduction message.

 Description
 -----------

-Update [introduction.js](./introduction.js), adding code which does the
+Update [introduction.js](./introduction.js#L1), adding code which does the
 following:

 1. Create a new variable `name`, and set its value equal to a [String] containing your first and last name (e.g. Benjamin Barber).
-2  Create a new variable `age`, and set its value equal to a [Number][Integers] representing your age in years (e.g. 33).
+2. Create a new variable `age`, and set its value equal to a [Number] representing your age in years (e.g. 33).
 3. Create a new variable `major`, and set its value equal to a String representing your major(s) (e.g. Computing).
 4. Create a new variable `classYears`, and set its value equal to an [Array] containing the following four (4) values: "Freshman", "Sophomore", "Junior", "Senior".
 5. Create a new variable  `message`, and set its value equal to a String that is in this form:

    `Hello!
 My name is <NAME>.
-I'm <AGE> years old, and I am a <CLASS_YEAR> <MAJOR> at Union College.`
+I'm <AGE> years old, and I am a <CLASS_YEAR> <MAJOR> major at Union College.`

    _Note that <CLASS_YEAR> should refer to the correct array item representing your class year._